Bow East’s industrial Status

 Previous proposals to develop the site were met with resistance, so those involved came together to work on an alternative combined concept that recognises its context next to the Queen Elizabeth Olympic Park.

-The new proposal is better suited to this location and is designed to address previous concerns.
+The new proposal for a concrete plant is better suited to this location and is designed to address previous concerns.
 Without such a proposal the site would probably continue to be used for importing 2 million tonnes of bulk materials each year without the need for planning consent.

 Supporting the London Plan

 The London Plan sets out ambitious targets for the continued development of the capital.